-- Meet with an ICC Career Counselor to explore your interests and skills - Update your resume with each new experience - Create a LinkedIn account and use it to network - Complete an internship - Attend the AIPG meeting on how to become a Professional Geologist (January)
+- Meet with an ICC Career Counselor to explore your interests and skills - Update your resume with each new experience - Create a LinkedIn account and use it to network - Complete an internship

-- Transition into taking Upper Division coursework for your major - Get to know your professors - Think about if a minor is right for you.
-See the advisor for that minor to fit it into your academic plan. - Approach faculty members about research opportunities - Learn what a Senior Thesis is like.
+- Transition into taking Upper Division coursework for your major - Pick your depth, focus, and breadth classes some are only offered one every year or two, and choosing them early means you won't miss out on your favorites - Get to know your professors - Think about if a minor is right for you.
+See the advisor for that minor to fit it into your academic plan. - Approach faculty members about research opportunities - Complete classes at the Bodega Marine Lab in Summer or Fall - Learn what a Senior Thesis is like.
 If you want to pursue one, set that up with a faculty member this year. - Research graduate or professional schools and prepare to apply